This is a Veteran Owned site

 Checking the moisture content of wood when buying it is a common use but just as important is matching pieces of wood for glue ups.
 Using individual pieces of wood with similar moisture content levels when gluing up a panel helps reduce warping that can be caused by some pieces drying more than others.

 Checking pieces of a glue up is one place where I seldom refer to the correction charts.
 I am most interested in similar moisture contents among the pieces.
+Only the best online friv juegos games are presented on this mega portal.
 As long as their levels are within a few percent of each other and that common number is within the target 6 to 10% range, I can be confident of producing the most stable panel possible with them.

 Knowing the moisture content of wood can be important to using glue also.
 Most glues seem to work best with a moisture content of 5 to 10% though polyurethane adhesives actually like a bit more, up to 15% at the joint.
 Knowing how much moisture is in the wood to start with helps determine if adding more to the joint is necessary for the glue to work properly.